-Data that examines the performance of pupils and presents aggregate test results for all pupils in year groups 2 to 9.
+Data that examines the performance of pupils and presents aggregate test results for all pupils in year groups 2 to 9 for 2019.

-- eFSM pupils are around 3 times less likely to achieve an age-standardised score above 115 in each of the national tests.
+- eFSM pupils are between two and a half and four times less likely to achieve an age-standardised score above 115 in each of the national tests.

-- eFSM pupils are more than twice as likely to achieve an age-standardised score below 85 in each of the national tests.
+- eFSM pupils are between two and two and a half times more likely to achieve an age-standardised score below 85 in each of the national tests.

 Datasets and interactive tools